Frequently Asked Questions

 • A safe space to ask questions about health and wellbeing without judgement or stigma

-• Late night large scale events (Coping with Clouds, Condom Fashion Show, Show Up Speak Out)
+• Large-scale events (Coping with Clouds, Adulthood Unlocked, Show Up Speak Out, and more!)

 • Where can I get free condoms on campus?

-The Office of Health Promotion provides 20 free condoms upon request to every student, every quarter.
-We offer standard lubricated condoms, non-latex condoms, large sized condoms, oral dams, internal condoms, and condom-compatible lubricant.
+The Office of Health Promotion provides free condoms upon request to every student, every quarter.
+We offer standard lubricated condoms, non-latex condoms, large-sized condoms, rotating specialty varieties, and condom-compatible lubricant.

 • I am considering beginning / changing a birth control method, who do I talk to?